songster-sa/aws-developer-associate-notes/readme.md

     - condition - for when the policy should be effective
 - **cross account access** can be configured to give user of 1 account access to stuff of another account
 - not for code commit
+- --dry-run - to check if you have permissions without making any request - UnauthorisedOperation

 ## Amazon Cognito - web identity federation
 - used for larger companies